 The power to recall the entire ICANN Board (CWG-Stewardship dependency).

-The power to launch a community Independent Review Process.
+The power to launch a community Independent Review Process (along with an appeal mechanism for issues relating to the IANA functions, CWG-Stewardship dependency).

 The power to reject ICANN Board decisions relating to reviews of the IANA Functions, including the procedure to implement a separation process relating to Post-Transition IANA (CWG-Stewardship dependency)